Nexmo/station/_tutorials/sending-viber-service-messages-with-messages-api.md

     - Node
 ---

-# Sending Viber Service messages with Messages API
+# Sending Viber Service messages with the Messages API

 You can use the Messages API to send outbound Viber Service Messages to Viber Users.